jitendrapurohit/au.com.agileware.civicontactapi/README.md

 ## Usage
 Just install the extension and it is ready to be used with CiviContact mobile application.
+For WordPress, download and apply patch to CiviCRM: rest-wp.patch

 CiviContact extension exposes contacts of selected groups only.
 To allow any group to be synced with mobile application follow the steps.
 1. Open Groups page (Contacts > Manage Groups)